nessalc/lapo-presenter-notes/docs/programs/winter/stars-stars-and-more-stars.md

   4. Up to four of Jupiter's many moons can also be seen.
 These four moons, which usually lie in a line, are referred to as the Galilean moons.

 STARS, STARS, AND MORE STARS INFORMATION:

   1. Jupiter does not fit into this program theme.
 We are observing it because it is in the sky and it gives the sky sometime to get dark.

 ADDITIONAL JUPITER INFORMATION:

   1. Jupiter is a large ball of hydrogen and helium gas.
 This is the same material that makes up the Sun.
 In fact if Jupiter had 100 times more material (hydrogen and helium) it would have become a star.

   2. Jupiter has three cloud layers.
 The top layer is white (ammonia), the middle layer is brown (ammonium hydrosulfide), and the lowest layer is blue (water).
 The brown belts can only be seen through holes in the white cloud layer.
 Since the ability to see the blue clouds requires holes in both the white and brown cloud layers at the same place, they are rarely seen.

   3. The brown belts are really low pressure regions in the atmosphere   similar to low pressure regions here on Earth.
 The reason they are stretched into bands is that Jupiter rotates once every 9 hours and 50 minutes.
 This rapid rotation along with Jupiter's larger size means the cloud tops on Jupiter are moving at a speed of over 28,000 miles per hour compared with only 1,000 miles per hour here on Earth.

   4. The Great Red Spot has not been prominent for the last few years.
 It is a cloud feature, between one and three times the diameter of Earth, that is similar to a hurricane, except that it is an area of high pressure instead of low pressure.
 The red spot extends about 10 km (6 miles) above the white layer of clouds.

   5. Jupiter’s ring is much narrower and fainter than Saturn’s and thus cannot be seen from Earth

   6. The material that forms Jupiter’s ring comes from the dust that is generated by micrometeorite impacts with Jupiter’s small, inner moons.

 	JUPITER   GALILEAN SATELLITES

 	Distance from	Compared	Revolution	Diameter	Diameter
 	Jupiter	to Earth	Period	(miles)	Compared
 	(miles)/	Moon	(days)		to Moon

   Io		256,000	1.07	1.8	2250	1.05
   Europa		416,000	1.7	3.6	1900	.90
   Ganymede	663,000	2.8	7.2	3300	1.5
   Callisto		1.2 million	4.9	16.7	3000	1.40

 STARS, STARS, AND MORE STARS INFORMATION:

   1. Jupiter does not fit into this program theme.
 We are observing it because it is in the sky and it gives the sky sometime to get dark.

-GENERAL INFORMATION:

-  1a.
-Io is one of only two objects in the solar system known to have active volcanoes.
+    1. Io is one of only two objects in the solar system known to have active volcanoes.
 (Earth is the other one.
 Neptune's moon Triton has liquid nitrogen geysers, not volcanoes, on its surface.)

-  1b.
-These volcanoes spew out sulfur and sulfur dioxide at a rate of 10 thousand tons per second   enough to cover Io with 35 feet (10 meters) of material each million years.
+    1. These volcanoes spew out sulfur and sulfur dioxide at a rate of 10 thousand tons per second   enough to cover Io with 35 feet (10 meters) of material each million years.
 Any craters that were on Io have long since been filled in.

-  1c.
-The sulfur compounds spewed out by the volcanoes produce a variety of reds, oranges, browns, and whites.
+    1. The sulfur compounds spewed out by the volcanoes produce a variety of reds, oranges, browns, and whites.
 As a result, the surface of Io is very colorful.
 One astronomer was heard to remark when he saw the first pictures of Io that he had seen better looking pizzas.

-  1d.
-During several close flybys of Io, the Galileo spacecraft has confirmed that Io is the most volcanic body in the solar system, with more than 100 erupting volcanoes, gigantic lava flows, and lava lakes.
+    1. During several close flybys of Io, the Galileo spacecraft has confirmed that Io is the most volcanic body in the solar system, with more than 100 erupting volcanoes, gigantic lava flows, and lava lakes.

-  1d.
-The gravity of Jupiter and Europa and Ganymede squeeze Io, causing its surface to stretch and compress hundreds of meters and to heat up.
+    1. The gravity of Jupiter and Europa and Ganymede squeeze Io, causing its surface to stretch and compress hundreds of meters and to heat up.
 This heat powers the volcanoes.

-  1f.
-Mountains on Io are much taller than Earth’s largest mountains (Everest is 29,035 feet), towering up to 52,000 feet (16 kilometers) high.
+    1. Mountains on Io are much taller than Earth’s largest mountains (Everest is 29,035 feet), towering up to 52,000 feet (16 kilometers) high.
 Paradoxically, they do not appear to be volcanoes.
 Scientists are not sure how the mountains form, but new Galileo images provide a fascinating picture of how they die.
 Concentric ridges covering the mountains surrounding plateaus offer evidence that the mountains generate landslides as they collapse under the force of gravity.
 The ridges bear a striking resemblance to the rugged terrain surrounding Olympus Mons on Mars.

-  1g.
-Io doesn’t have any craters because they’ve all been filled in by the lava from volcanoes.
+    1. Io doesn’t have any craters because they’ve all been filled in by the lava from volcanoes.

+  1. Europa

-  2a.
-The Galileo Spacecraft has shown that Europa looks like broken glass that has been repaired by an icy glue oozing from below.
+    1. The Galileo Spacecraft has shown that Europa looks like broken glass that has been repaired by an icy glue oozing from below.
 Low ridges, straight and curved, criss-cross the surface.
 Flows and fractures, pits and frozen “puddles” – all hint at a unique geologic history.

-  2b.
-Small blocks of crust are thought to float like icebergs over an invisible sea.
+    1. Small blocks of crust are thought to float like icebergs over an invisible sea.
 Some blocks are tilted, other rotated out of place.
 Dark bands of ice and rock spread outward from central ridges.

-  2c.
-This was caused by a gravitational tug-of-war.
+    1. This was caused by a gravitational tug-of-war.
 Europa is pulled in different directions by Jupiter of the planet’s other moons.
 Over the course of one day on Europa, it stretches and compresses up to several tens of meters.
 The flexing of Europa’s surface cracks its brittle crust.

-  2d.
-What happens when the crust fractures is unknown.
+    1. What happens when the crust fractures is unknown.
 The process may be slow and steady, advancing only centimeters at a time  – or, it may cause ice volcanoes or geysers to erupt violently, showering the surface with material from below.

-  2e.
-Possessing more water than the total amount found on Earth, Europa appears to have a salty ocean beneath its surface.
+    1. Possessing more water than the total amount found on Earth, Europa appears to have a salty ocean beneath its surface.

-  3. Ganymede is the largest moon in the solar system.
+  1. Ganymede is the largest moon in the solar system.
 It is about half ice and half rock.

-  4. Callisto, like Ganymede is half ice and half rock.
+  1. Callisto, like Ganymede is half ice and half rock.
 There are so many craters on its surface that old craters would have to be destroyed by any new ones.

-  5. Ganymede and Callisto are both larger than the planets Mercury and Pluto.
+  1. Ganymede and Callisto are both larger than the planets Mercury and Pluto.
 If they were going around the sun instead of Jupiter they would be called planets.

-7. During 2000, 11 new moons orbiting Jupiter were discovered.
+  1. During 2000, 11 new moons orbiting Jupiter were discovered.
 (One had been seen previously but was lost.)
 Jupiter is now known to have at least 28 moons.

 	IDENTIFYING JUPITER’S MOONS

 The table below shows the positions of Jupiter’s moons during The Discoveries of Galileo program as seen through an inverting telescope.
 Don't forget use of a star diagonal confuses the issue.

 April 26
 April 27

 May 3
 May 4

 May 10
 May 11

 	VENUS

 		Compared
 	Actual	to Earth

   Distance From Sun (Average)	67 million miles	.72 Revolution Period	225 days	.62
   Rotation Period	243 days retrograde
 (backwards)
   Diameter	7500 miles	.95
   Mass	  	.82
   Surface Gravity	  	.90
   Surface Temperature (Average)	480oC (900oF)

 WHAT TO LOOK FOR THROUGH THE TELESCOPE:

   1. Recommended eyepiece: 26mm or 40mm.

-  2. Venus will appear bright white through the telescope.
+  1. Venus will appear bright white through the telescope.
 If it is too bright, use the mask that fits over the front of the telescope.
 No atmospheric features are visible.

-  3. Venus will not be a full ball when seen through the telescope.
+  1. Venus will not be a full ball when seen through the telescope.
 Since it orbits closer to the Sun than we do, we see it go through phases like the Moon.

 STARS, STARS, AND MORE STARS INFORMATION:

   1. Venus not fit into this program theme.
 We are observing it because it is in the sky and it gives the sky sometime to get dark.

 ADDITIONAL VENUS INFORMATION:

   1. Through the telescope, Venus is white with no surface features.
 This is due to its dense, cloudy atmosphere of carbon dioxide.

-  2. The dense atmosphere results in the greenhouse effect.
+  1. The dense atmosphere results in the greenhouse effect.
 Sunlight can get through the clouds but cannot get out.
 This produces the 900oF (480oC) surface temperatures on Venus.

-  3a.
-Radar observations show that Venus has two continent sized plateaus on its surface.
+    1. Radar observations show that Venus has two continent sized plateaus on its surface.
 Russian spacecraft that have landed on the surface show it to be covered with boulders.

-  3b.
-The Magellan spacecraft which went into orbit around Venus in August of 1990 has mapped essentially Venus' entire surface using a high resolution radar.
+    1. The Magellan spacecraft which went into orbit around Venus in August of 1990 has mapped essentially Venus' entire surface using a high resolution radar.
 It has found volcanoes, craters, long channels, and many other features.

-  3c.
-Magellan discovered a 2 km (1.2 mile) wide channel winding 6,800 km (4,100 miles) over the surface of Venus.
+    1. Magellan discovered a 2 km (1.2 mile) wide channel winding 6,800 km (4,100 miles) over the surface of Venus.
 This is the longest channel in the solar system.
 (For comparison, the Nile river is nearly as long at a length of over 6,600 km or 4,090 miles.)

-  4. The pressure on the surface of Venus is 90 times the air pressure on Earth.
+  1. The pressure on the surface of Venus is 90 times the air pressure on Earth.
 Because of this you would be squashed like a bug if you were on Venus.

 	GAMMA LEO
 	BINARY STAR

 Right Ascension: 	10h18m34s 			Best Seen:  2/15 - 7/1
 Declination:		19o58'17"			Magnitude:	1.98
 Constellation:	Leo				Apparent Separation:

 Computer File: Gammaleo

 	Actual	Compared to